 The concept that meaning is just whatever a single datum or larger pieces of information represents is so simple that it might seem to be either wrong or trivial.
 I think it is neither.

 To repeat what has been said earlier, the issue is that any symbol or set of symbols does not become data or information unless it is recognised by some organism or machine that is able to associate it with something.
-Because different people and machines have different information by which they derive meanings, the relationships between derived meanings and the entities they apply to can be complex.
+Because different people and different machines have different information by which they derive meanings, the relationships between derived meanings and the entities they apply to can be complex.
 This is the subject of the discipline of Semiotics.

 Consciousness is described as awareness, or feeling, or experiencing or subjectivity.
 And as I said at the beginning, it seems to be the essence of our being.
 It may also be the totality of our being